electron/electron/docs/api/session.md

     * `webSQL` - WebSQL
   * `origins` String[] (optional) - Clear data for only these origins.
 Cannot be used with `excludeOrigins`.
   * `excludeOrigins` String[] (optional) - Clear data for all origins except these ones.
 Cannot be used with `origins`.
   * `avoidClosingConnections` boolean (optional) - Skips deleting cookies that would close current network connections.
+(Default: `false`)
   * `originMatchingMode` String (optional) - The behavior for matching data to origins.
-Valid values are `"third-parties-included"` and `"origin-in-all-contexts"`.
+    * `third-parties-included` (default) - Storage is matched on origin in first-party contexts and top-level-site in third-party contexts.
+    * `origin-in-all-contexts` - Storage is matched on origin only in all contexts.

 Returns `Promise<void>` - resolves when all data has been cleared.